 Infection Control (ICE) Exam

 ICE is the acronym for DANB's Infection Control Exam.
-ICE is a component exam.
+ICE is a stand-alone exam and a component exam of the CDA and COA certification exams.

 Institute for Credentialing Excellence

-The Institute for Credentialing Excellence is a nonprofit organization dedicated to providing educational, networking and advocacy resources for the credentialing community.
-The Institute's accrediting body, the National Commission for Certifying Agencies (NCCA), evaluates certification organization for compliance with the NCCA Standards for the Accreditation of Certification Programs.
-The Institute is accredited by the American National Standards Institute as a Standards Developer.
+The Institute for Credentialing Excellence (ICE), formerly NOCA, is a nonprofit professional membership association that provides education, networking and other resources for organizations and individuals who work in and serve the credentialing industry.
+ICE's accrediting body, the National Commission for Certifying Agencies (NCCA), evaluates certification organizations for compliance with the NCCA Standards for the Accreditation of Certification Programs.
+ICE is accredited by the American National Standards Institute as a Standards Developer.

 Item